makinacorpus/php-access-control/README.md

 and will give you the current `UserInterface` if found.
 In the absence of subject, access checks that requires it will fail and deny.

-## Subject permission checker
+## Subject permission checker (optional)

 There is no generic permission based access checks in Symfony, so you will need to implement your own.

 Implementing permission based access checks is optional.

+## Resource locator (optional)

+If you wish to use the resource loader and access resource attribute, you need to implement your own resource locators.

+Using the resource locator related attributes is optional.

-## Subject role checker
+## Subject role checker (optional)

-If you are using Symfony, roles will be transparently han^dled using the `Security` component.
+If you are using Symfony, roles will be transparently handled using the `Security` component.

 Implementing role based access checks is optional.

-## Services methods
+## Services methods (optional)

-All you need is to implement services with methods, and register those services into the `AuthorizationServiceRegistry`, this is transparent when using the Symfony framework.
+For using service methods, you need to register your services into the Symfony container, and tag them using the `access_control.service` tag.

+Finding them will be delegated to the `ContainerServiceLocator` implementation.

 # Note about PHP 8 attributes